CA-Waterboards-OPEETA/Summarize-Demographics/README.md

 ### Tool Parameters

 -   **Analysis boundaries** - feature layer of single or multiple boundaries on which to summarize demographics.
 Layer must be shapefile or geodatabase file.
 -   **Analysis ID** - ID variable from the analysis boundaries layer over which to summarize.
 Field must be text and unique, meaning each ID value can only appear once.
-Do NOT select OBJECTID.
 -   **Export file** - filename and location for summary output.

 ### Apportionment